sciZer0/7/v/README.md

 In other words, all other Validators are voting – each successful verification of the block by a Validator serves as one "For" vote for the consensus algorithm.

-So the creation of the block by the Leader and the verification of the block by other Validators are happening in parallel.
+So the creation of the block by the leader-Validator and the verification of the block by other Validators are happening in parallel.
 This is a very good thing.
 And this becomes possible thanks to the Proof-Of-History mechanism which just helps replace the communication overhead with cheap local calculations. <i>If this last sentence isn't understandable, relax.
 Doesn't matter here.</i>

 Each Validator is automatically appointed in the position of the Leader and then replaced with another Validator according to the Leader Schedule which is automatically calculated from the list by the stake-weighted selection algorithm.